AndersonRayner/starter-academic/content/authors/matt/_index.md

 highlight_name: false
 ---

 Field robotist, aero engineer, and (occasionally) a programmer who is always looking for the next challenging adventure.
+Whether the mission is deep underground or high in the air, I can duct tape, hot glue, and hack my way to success.

+While you're here, check out my projects, publications, and feel free to contact me below.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/ANDERSON_Matt.pdf" "newtab" >}}cv{{< /staticref >}}.